 Take your product’s name, for example.

-If the company is called “The Skin Shop” and the product is named “Nourishing Nighttime Serum”, then you can use the font size and weight to help guide the customer’s attention so they first notice ‘The Skin Shop’ font and then the product name after:
+If a business is called ‘The Skin Shop’ and a product is named ‘Nourishing Nighttime Serum’, then you can use the font size and weight to help guide the customer’s attention so they first notice ‘The Skin Shop’ font and then the product name after:

 The Skin Shop